Fermion quadrature bases for Wigner functionals: Fermion Bogoliubov operators

-Now we apply a derivative with respect to $t$ on both sides of Eq.~(\ref{omkeert}) and remove as many of the exponentiated operators as possible by operating with the respective inverse operators on the right-hand sides of both sides of the equations. \begin{widetext} The result reads
+Next, we apply a derivative with respect to $t$ on both sides of (\ref{omksdt}) and then remove as many of the exponentiated operators by operating on both sides of the equations with the respective inverse operators applied on their right-hand sides.
+The result is simplified with the aid of the identities in \ref{boseksop}.
+It separates into a set of eight differential equations, associated with the different operators.
+These differential equations can be further simplified and solved to produce solutions for all the $h$-functions.

-Using the identities derived in Appen.~\ref{boseksop} and summarized in Eq.~(\ref{eksops}), we convert the products of operators into sums of operators.
-It leads to

-\end{widetext} This equation can be divided into separate equations for the different operators.
-With some simplifications, we obtain a set of eight differential equations, one for each of the $h$-functions.
-They are given by

-where $T=1-c_1 c_2 t^2$.
-These differential equations can be solved in sequence to obtain the solutions for the $h$-functions.
-These solutions are